fluxninja/aperture/docs/content/reference/policies/bundled-blueprints/policies/latency-aimd-concurrency-limiting.md

 ## Introduction

-This policy detects overloads/cascading failures by comparing the real-time latency with it's exponential moving average.
-Gradient controller is then used to calculate a proportional response that limits the accepted concurrency.
+This policy detects overloads/cascading failures by comparing the real-time latency with its exponential moving average.
+The gradient controller is then used to calculate a proportional response that limits the accepted concurrency.
 Concurrency is increased additively when the overload is no longer detected.

 :::info

 AIMD stands for Additive Increase, Multiplicative Decrease.
-That is, the concurrency is reduced by a multiplicative factor when the service is overloaded and increased by an additive factor when the service is no longer overloaded.
+The concurrency is reduced by a multiplicative factor when the service is overloaded, and increased by an additive factor while the service is no longer overloaded.

-Please see reference for the [`AIMDConcurrencyController`](/reference/policies/spec.md#a-i-m-d-concurrency-controller) component that is used within this blueprint.
+Please see reference for the [`AIMDConcurrencyController`](/reference/policies/spec.md#a-i-m-d-concurrency-controller) component that's used within this blueprint.

 :::